Liability in a Texas Truck Underride Accident

 Identifying Other At-Fault Parties

 Responsibility for a truck underride accident often extends beyond the driver.
 Trucking companies are frequently the main defendant because they control hiring, training, scheduling, maintenance, and safety policies.
 Modern trucking, however, involves many players.
 A shipper or loading company that stacks cargo improperly can make a trailer sway or jackknife, leaving its side exposed in a travel lane.
 A third-party maintenance shop that neglects brake lights, worn reflective tape, or a damaged underride guard can make a truck nearly invisible.
 Route planners who send long trailers through tight urban intersections create high-risk turns with little room for oncoming traffic.
-In some cases, public entities or contractors responsible for road design and construction may also share liability, especially if blind curves, missing signs, or lighting hazards were known but left uncorrected.
+Public entities or contractors responsible for road design or construction may also share liability, especially when they ignore known hazards like blind curves, missing signs, or poor lighting.

 The Four Key Questions of a Liability Case